guidepup/guidepup.dev/docs/guides/automated-environment-setup.md

 </TabItem>
 </Tabs>

-The CLI will first attempt to configure your environment itself, but on systems with tighter security controls such as MacOS with [System Integrity Protection (SIP)](https://support.apple.com/en-gb/HT204899), it may prompt you for additional inputs such as username and password so that it can complete setup through UI automation.
+The CLI will first attempt to configure your environment itself, but on systems with tighter security controls such as MacOS with [System Integrity Protection (SIP)](https://support.apple.com/en-gb/HT204899), it may prompt you for additional inputs such as username and password so that it can complete the setup through UI automation.

 If you are uncomfortable with providing credentials to this CLI you can manually achieve these steps by following the [Manual VoiceOver Setup](/docs/guides/manual-voiceover-setup) guide.